-Make sure that the needed gap is kept between the central unit and each wall of the enclosure.
+Guarantee the required gaps between the monitor or the central unit and each wall of the enclosure.
 Use a DC fan to improve enclosure ventilation.

-• Power switch.
+· Power switch.

 This power switch must be mounted in such a way that it is easily accessed and at a distance between 0.7 meters (27.5 inches) and 1.7 meters (5.5ft) off the floor.